 How do I know if I am entitled to make a claim for industrial deafness?

-To determine whether you are entitled to make a claim for industrial deafness we recommend that you attend your local audiologist and undergo hearing test (audiogram).
-Your audiologist will advise you whether you have hearing loss based on the outcome of the audiogram
+To determine whether you are entitled to make a claim for industrial deafness, we recommend that you attend your local audiologist and undergo a hearing test (audiogram).
+Your audiologist will advise you whether you have hearing loss based on the outcome of the hearing test.

 How do I know who I claim against?

-Industrial deafness typically develops over a prolonged period of time and workers often do not realise that they may be entitled to compensation until after they have worked for a number of employers.
-The legislation provides that industrial deafness claims are to be made against your last noisy employer.
+Industrial deafness typically develops over a prolonged period of time and workers often do not realise that they may be entitled to compensation until after they have worked for a number of employers and/or they have retired.
+The legislation provides that industrial deafness claims are to be made against your “last noisy employer”.

 When the hearing loss is gradual, the date of injury is deemed to be the last day you were employed in the noisy work environment.
-The insurer for the employer on that day is responsible for managing and paying your compensation.
+The insurer for the employer on that day is responsible for managing your claim and paying compensation.

 What does it cost to make a work-related hearing loss claim?

-Many people are not aware of their entitlements under the workers compensation scheme.
+Most people are not aware of their rights and entitlements under the NSW workers compensation scheme.
 A legal representative will assess your entitlements and act on your behalf.
-The funding for legal representation is paid for under the Independent Legal Assistance Review Scheme (‘ILARS’).
+The funding for legal services and representation is fully-funded under the Independent Legal Assistance Review Scheme (‘ILARS’).
 You will not be charged any legal fees or expenses as they will be covered by the Independent Review Office (‘IRO’).
+You should discuss with your IRO Approved Lawyer if and when there may be exceptions to this rule.

 Is there anything I can do to assist with my claim for industrial deafness?

-You will need to demonstrate to your employer’s insurer that your hearing loss occurred as the result of your noisy work environment by providing evidence that you worked there and the nature and extent of the noise you endured.
-Proof of employment can be provided by way of tax assessments, group certificates, pay slips or any other documentation that proves you were employed in that noisy work environment.
-Due to recent policy changes by the Australian Taxation Office (‘ATO’), solicitors are not able to request copies of your taxation records unless they act for you in relation to a taxation law.
-To help shorten the claims process, it is important that you provide your solicitor with any proof of employment as to your last noisy employer.
+You will need to demonstrate to your employer’s Workcover insurer that your hearing loss occurred as the result of your noisy work environment by providing evidence that you worked there and that noise levels were high.
+Proof of employment can be provided by way of tax assessments, group certificates, pay slips or any other documentation that proves you were employed in that noisy work environment (e.g. letter of termination, letter of commendation, etc.).
+Due to recent policy changes at the Australian Taxation Office (‘ATO’), solicitors are not able to request copies of your taxation records unless they act for you in relation to a taxation law matter.
+To help with the investigation of your claim, it is important that you provide your solicitor with any proof of employment as to your last noisy employer.

-If you believe that you are suffering from industrial deafness, we would be pleased to speak with you in a no-obligation consultation to advise you about your rights and entitlements.
-You can click here to book an appointment or call us on (02) 4050 0330 for a no-obligation consultation to discuss your potential industrial deafness claim.
+If you believe you are suffering from industrial deafness, we would be pleased to assist with a free consultation, to provide expert legal advice on your rights and entitlements.
+Click below to book an appointment or call 1300 808 933 for more information.